Rodolfo377/Futuristic_Racing/README.md

 v 1.0 Features:
 --------------------
+### Artificial Intelligence

+* Steering Behaviour for simple movement around track.
+To be expanded to Context Steering.

 ### Game Physics

 * Hovering: Uses PID controls for more precision and ability to fine-tune variables.